Nuclear Medicine Technologist

 Step 1: Graduate from High School or Complete a GED (Four Years)

 Aspiring nuclear medicine technologists must graduate from high school or obtain a GED.
-Not only is this a requirement for admission to most nuclear medicine technologist programs, but it also demonstrates a minimum level of education.
+This is a requirement for admission to most nuclear medicine technologist programs and demonstrates a minimum level of education.
 Students interested in pursuing this career should focus on classes such as math, chemistry, and biology.

 Step 2: Complete Nuclear Medicine Technologist Education (Two to Four Years)

 Nuclear medicine technologists must receive specialized training.
-This can be completed as an associate’s or bachelor’s degree program, or as a certificate, if the student has at least an associate’s in a related field.
+This can be completed as an associate’s, bachelor’s degree program, or certificate if the student has at least an associate’s in a related field.

-Coursework students complete as part of their studies include medical imaging pathology, foundations of nuclear medicine, radiation physics and instrumentation, and imaging instrumentation.
+Students complete coursework in medical imaging pathology, foundations of nuclear medicine, radiation physics and instrumentation, and imaging instrumentation.
 Programs also include extensive clinical internships to give students hands-on experience in the field.

 Step 3: Earn a Nuclear Medicine Technologist Certification (Timeline Varies)